 JCS Monday Funday

-This free monthly activity will continue following the success of previous months, offering a chance to meet with friends and enjoy activities or entertainment shaped by your interests.
+This free monthly event offers a chance to meet with friends and enjoy activities or entertainment shaped by your interests.

 Monday Funday was developed in response to feedback from people supported by Jewish Care Scotland and aligns with the organisation’s Strategic Plan for 2025 to 2030, with a focus on connection, participation and community wellbeing.